Cuantos Mililitros Son 4 Onzas

 Q: Is it always accurate to round to 118 ml when converting 4 ounces?

 A: For most everyday purposes, rounding to 118 ml is perfectly acceptable.
-However, in situations requiring high precision, such as scientific experiments or pharmaceutical applications, it is advisable to use the more precise value of 118.294 ml.
+On the flip side, in situations requiring high precision, such as scientific experiments or pharmaceutical applications, it is advisable to use the more precise value of 118.294 ml.

 Q: What if I'm using avoirdupois ounces instead of fluid ounces?